The Open Group Standards Process

 For the same reason, the requirement is also not satisfied by a blanket statement of willingness to license all potential Patents under fair and non-discriminatory terms.
-However, the requirement for an IPR disclosure is satisfied by a blanket statement of the Patent discloser's willingness to license all of its potential Patents to implementers of an Open Group specification on a royalty-free basis as long as any other terms and conditions are disclosed in the Patent disclosure statement.
+However, the requirement for an IPR disclosure is satisfied by a blanket statement of the Patent discloser's willingness to license all of its potential Patents to implementers of a Standard from The Open Group on a royalty-free basis as long as any other terms and conditions are disclosed in the Patent disclosure statement.

 Patent disclosures should include information about licensing of the Patents in case Implementations require a license.
-Specifically, a disclosure should indicate whether, upon approval as an Open Group Standard, all persons will be able to obtain the right to implement, use, distribute, and exercise other rights with respect to Implementations:
+Specifically, a disclosure should indicate whether, upon approval as a standard of The Open Group, all persons will be able to obtain the right to implement, use, distribute, and exercise other rights with respect to Implementations:

 The inclusion of licensing information in Patent disclosures is not mandatory, but it is encouraged.
 If the inclusion of licensing information in a Patent disclosure would significantly delay its submission, then a disclosure without licensing information should be submitted first, followed by a new disclosure when the licensing information becomes available.

-There are cases where individuals are not permitted by their employers or by other factors to disclose the existence or substance of Patents (particularly, patent applications).
-Since disclosure is required for anyone submitting Contributions or participating in The Open Group Standards Process, a person who does not disclose Patents for this reason, or any other reason, must not contribute to or participate in relevant Open Group activities where that person has Personal Knowledge of relevant Patents which he or she knows he or she will not disclose.
+There are cases where individuals are not permitted by their employers or by other factors to disclose the existence or substance of Patents (particularly, Patent applications).
+Since disclosure is required for anyone submitting Contributions or participating in The Open Group Standards Process, a person who does not disclose Patents for this reason, or any other reason, must not contribute to or participate in relevant activities of The Open Group where that person has Personal Knowledge of relevant Patents which he or she knows he or she will not disclose.

-Contributing to or participating in Open Group discussions about the development of an Open Group Standard without making required Patent disclosures is a violation of The Open Group Standards Process.
+Contributing to or participating in discussions within The Open Group about the development of a standard without making required Patent disclosures is a violation of The Open Group Standards Process.

-Where any such Patent is disclosed before approval as an Open Group Standard, The Open Group Manager shall include in the approval request a note indicating the existence of such claimed Patent in the standard.
+Where any such Patent is disclosed before approval as a standard, The Open Group Manager shall include in the approval request a note indicating the existence of such claimed Patent in the standard.

-The Open Group disclaims any responsibility for identifying the existence of or for evaluating the applicability of any IPR, disclosed or otherwise, to any Open Group Standard, and will take no position on the validity or scope of any such IPR claims.
+The Open Group disclaims any responsibility for identifying the existence of or for evaluating the applicability of any IPR, disclosed or otherwise, to any standard of The Open Group, and will take no position on the validity or scope of any such IPR claims.

-When an Open Group Standard is published for which a Patent disclosure has been provided in accordance with the above, The Open Group Manager will ensure that the following notice is present in such standard:
+When a standard is published by The Open Group for which a Patent disclosure has been provided in accordance with the above, The Open Group Manager will ensure that the following notice is present in such standard:

-Disclaimer of Validity: The Open Group takes no position regarding the validity or scope of any patents or other rights that might be claimed to pertain to the Implementation or use of this Open Group Standard or the extent to which any license under such rights might or might not be available; nor does it represent that it has made any independent effort to identify any such rights.
+Disclaimer of Validity: The Open Group takes no position regarding the validity or scope of any Patents or other rights that might be claimed to pertain to the Implementation or use of this standard or the extent to which any license under such rights might or might not be available; nor does it represent that it has made any independent effort to identify any such rights.

 Copies of Patent disclosures made to The Open Group and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementers or users of this standard can be obtained from The Open Group Legal Counsel upon request.